 How to do Alternate Day Fasting

-In alternate day fasting you extend your intermittent fasting interval to 24 hours and eat normally the next day.
+In alternate day fasting, you extend your intermittent fasting interval to 24 hours and eat normally the next day.
 However, fasting for 24 hours a day multiple times a week may not sound feasible.
-Hence it is recommended to consume up to 25% of your regular calorie intake on your fasting day; this is considered more safe in obese people.
+Hence it is recommended to consume up to 25% of your regular calorie intake on your fasting day; this is considered safer in obese people.
 You can also consume non-caloric beverages like water, tea, and coffee.
 You can start your day with liquids followed by a single small meal at lunch or dinner time to get through the day.

 As your calorie intake is limited on fasting days, you should eat protein-rich, nutritious food.
 You can add fruits, veggies, fish, meat, and soup to your alternate-day fasting diets.
 Look for low-calorie meal recipes online according to your preferences.

 Alternate day fasting includes days of fasting and normal eating.
 With a modified approach that is suitable for you, it is possible to achieve weight loss.
 On your fasting days, you can eat low-calorie meals of around 500 calories per day.
 Choose a regime based on your goals and follow it consistently to get good results.